Save your application regularly. This will update pre-populated fields later in the application and protect all the information previously entered.

 - If you do not have five philanthropic and/or non-philanthropic revenue sources, including fewer than five is fine.

 - Bohemian allows indirect costs to be included in program request budgets.
 There is no specific percentage guideline, however reviewers will assess budgets for a clear correlation between the request and the indirect/overhead costs associated with it.

-- Make sure documents are easy to read as we include them as-is in the materials for reviewers.
-Budgets may be submitted in any format (excel or PDF), and ideally they will fit on one page.
+- Make sure documents are easy to read because we include them as-is in the materials for reviewers.
+Budgets may be submitted in any format (e.g. Excel or PDF), and ideally, they will fit on one page.
 Please include page numbers and carry over column headings if the document is more than one page in length.